-In one word I can tell you what’s wrong with the Avenue des Champs-Élysées: cars.
-(Not to mention motorcycles and trucks.)
+In three words I can tell you what’s wrong with the Avenue des Champs-Élysées: cars, motorcycles and trucks.

 This street is marketed as “the most beautiful avenue in the world”, and it really is beautiful except for the fact that there is an ugly ten-lane highway running right down the middle.
 There are four lanes of moving motor traffic in each direction (moving or creeping, as the case may be, or accelerating wildly when the traffic lights change), plus two lanes of parked cars on either side.

 If I have measured correctly, the entire avenue is about 67 meters wide.
 Of that width, roughly 25 meters in the middle is devoted to motor vehicles, with a 21-meter sidewalk for pedestrians on each side.
 (Don’t worry, I didn’t measure it on the ground.)

 Update 2021: The long-promised bicycle lanes have finally been installed, but opinions differ as to how usable they are.
 Some say they are too bumpy, because they are still paved with cobblestones.
 Having finally tried them myself, during a brief visit in the summer of 2021, I’m afraid I have to agree that the cobblestones make for an unpleasantly bumpy ride, especially on the downhill side of the street.

 While the current situation is unsatisfactory, to say the least, I keep reminding myself that for over half a century, from the late 1930s to the early 1990s, it was worse — much worse, since nearly the entire width of the avenue was given over to cars.